SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 DATA map TYPE RESPONSE FOR MAPPED entity.
 DATA fail TYPE RESPONSE FOR FAILED entity.
 DATA resp TYPE RESPONSE FOR REPORTED entity.

+"Typing method parameters with BDEF derived types by referencing an existing type CLASS zcl_some_class DEFINITION
+  PUBLIC
+  FINAL
+  CREATE PUBLIC .

+  PUBLIC SECTION.
+  PROTECTED SECTION.
+  PRIVATE SECTION.
+    TYPES derived_type TYPE TABLE FOR CREATE zdemo_abap_rap_ro_m.
+    METHODS some_meth IMPORTING itab TYPE derived_type.
+ENDCLASS.
+...

 ```
 > **💡 Note**<br>
-> Some of the derived types can only be created and accessed in implementation classes.
+> Certain types derived from BDEF can only be specified and used within implementation classes, not beyond.
+These types include the following: `FOR CHANGE`, `FOR DETERMINATION`, `FOR VALIDATION`, `FOR ...
+FEATURES`, `FOR ...
+AUTHORIZATION`.

 <p align="right"><a href="#top">⬆️ back to top</a></p>